mnakalay/concrete5-packager/README.md

 - the destination folder
 - whether to delete the build folder after zipping up the package
-- whether to add th missing `defined('C5_EXECUTE') or die("Access Denied.")`
+- whether to add missing `defined('C5_EXECUTE') or die("Access Denied.")`
+- custom exclusions (specific files and folders and file extensions)

 ## To do
 - ~~Add a button to open the destination folder easily~~
 - ~~Add an option to exclude more files and folders~~
-- Add an option to exclude files and folders per package
+- Add an option to exclude files and folders per package (maybe)
 - Add an option to run Composer on the package
 - Add an option to only check the package (not zip) and give a detailed report
 - Add the possibility to upload it directly to the marketplace